The compelling benefits of enameled cast iron cookware

 Main differences between cast iron and enamel cast iron;

 - Bare cast iron is typically cheaper than enameled cast iron.

 - Enamel cast iron is not affected by acidic foods.

-- Bare cast has a black colour while one of the benefits of enameled cast iron is that it offers a wide range of interesting colours.
+- Bare cast iron has a black color while one of the benefits of enameled cast iron is that it offers a wide range of interesting colors.

 Some key benefits of enamel cast iron cookware: